-About the Doing Business report series
+About the Doing Business study

-The Doing Business project provides objective measures of business regulations and their enforcement across 190 economies and selected cities at the subnational and regional level.
+The Doing Business study provides objective measures of business regulations and their enforcement across 190 economies and selected cities at the subnational and regional level.

-The Doing Business project, launched in 2002, looks at domestic small and medium-size companies and measures the regulations applying to them through their life cycle.
+The Doing Business study, launched in 2002, looks at domestic small and medium-size companies and measures the regulations applying to them through their life cycle.